nicolaballotta/nicola.xyz/README.md

 # nicolab.xyz
-My personal website homepage.
-Includes Github actions for automatic deployment via scp.
+My personal website.
+Includes Github actions for automatic building and push on DO registry.